mile-mijatovic/RESTful-API-Node.js-Express.js-MongoDB/README.md

 ## Features

  - ### Authentication
     - **Login**: Authenticates a user using the email and password.
-Upon successful authentication, a JWT token is generated and used for session-based authentication.
-Additionally, a secure HTTP cookie is set in the response to maintain the user's session
+Upon successful authentication, a session is created for the user, and a secure HTTP cookie is set in the response to maintain the user's session.
     - **Register**: Register a new user with a unique email address
     - **Forgot password**: Sends an email with instructions for resetting the password
     - **Reset password**: Resets the password for the user account based on the instructions received via the email